 - ARTICLE 8. a.
 No player wearing illegal equipment or failing to wear mandatory equipment shall be permitted to play.
 (Exception: Rules 1-4-5-b and 1-4-5-c). - b.
 If an official discovers illegal equipment, or if a player is not wearing mandatory equipment, the player must leave the game for at least one down and is not allowed to return until the equipment is made legal.
-The player may be allowed to return without missing a down if the team takes a charged team timeout, but in any event the player may not play with illegal equipment or without mandatory equipment. - c.
+The player may be allowed to return without missing a down if the team takes a charged team timeout, but in any event the player may not play with illegal equipment or without mandatory equipment.
+(A.R.
+1-4-8:I-II and c.
 If equipment becomes illegal through play, the player is not required to leave the game for one down, but the player may not participate until the equipment is made legal.
 (A.R.
-1-4-7:II)
+1-4-7:II) (A.R.
+1-4-8:III)

-I. After the ball is ready for play, an official identifies a player(s) who is obviously not wearing a mouthpiece.
+- I. After the ball is ready for play, an official identifies a player(s) who is obviously not wearing a mouthpiece.
 RULING: The player(s) must leave the game for at least one down and may not return until properly equipped with a mouthpiece.
 The player(s) may remain in the game by spending an available team timeout, but they may not play until properly equipped.

-- II.
+[Cited by 1-4-8-b] - II.
 Late in the first half, Team B has used its three timeouts.
 At the end of a play the line judge notices that B44, a player who participated in the previous play, is equipped with an eye shield that is either tinted or not clear.
 RULING: Equipment violation.
-B44 must leave the game for at least one down and may not return if they are wearing an illegal eye shield. - When the ball is dead after a scrimmage down, the umpire notices that linebacker B55 has an exposed back pad at waist level, which apparently became exposed through play during the previous down.
-RULING: B55 is not required to leave the game, but they must cover the exposed pad with their jersey before the next down. - An official discovers a player wearing illegal equipment or not wearing mandatory equipment.
+B44 must leave the game for at least one down and may not return if they are wearing an illegal eye shield.
+[Cited by 1-4-6-c, 1-4-8-b] - III.
+When the ball is dead after a scrimmage down, the umpire notices that linebacker B55 has an exposed back pad at waist level, which apparently became exposed through play during the previous down.
+RULING: B55 is not required to leave the game, but they must cover the exposed pad with their jersey before the next down.
+[Cited by 1-4-7-i, 1-4-8-c] - IV.
+An official discovers a player wearing illegal equipment or not wearing mandatory equipment (other than a helmet coming completely off through play Rule 3-3-9).
 RULING: The official notifies the player that they must leave the game.
 The official is not to stop either the game clock or the play clock.
 If possible, the referee will use their microphone to make a brief announcement identifying the player and their team and the reason why they must leave the field.
 This announcement should be made from the referee's position to officiate the next play, and must not delay the start of the next play.
+[Cited by 1-4-8-b]